serenabooth/Bayes-TrEx/README.md

 # Bayes-TrEx: A Bayesian Sampling Approach to Model Transparency by Example

-Post-hoc explanation methods are gaining popularity as tools for interpreting, understanding, and debugging neural networks.
-Most post-hoc methods explain decisions in response to individual inputs.
-These individual inputs are typically drawn from the test set; however, the test set may be biased or may only sparsely invoke some model behaviours.
-To address these challenges, we introduce Bayes-TrEx, a model-agnostic method for generating distribution-conforming examples of known prediction confidence.
-Using a classifier prediction and a data generator, Bayes-TrEx can be used to visualize class boundaries; to find in-distribution adversarial examples; to understand novel-class extrapolation; and to expose neural network overconfidence.
-We demonstrate Bayes-TrEx with rendered data (CLEVR) and organic data (MNIST, Fashion-MNIST).
+Post-hoc explanation methods are gaining popularity for interpreting, understanding, and debugging neural networks.
+Most analyses using such methods explain decisions in response to inputs drawn from the test set.
+However, the test set may have few examples that trigger some model behaviors, such as high-confidence failures or ambiguous classifications.
+To address these challenges, we introduce a flexible model inspection framework: Bayes-TrEx.
+Given a data distribution, Bayes-TrEx finds in-distribution examples with a specified prediction confidence.
+We demonstrate several use cases of Bayes-TrEx, including revealing highly confident (mis)classifications, visualizing class boundaries via ambiguous examples, understanding novel-class extrapolation behavior, and exposing neural network overconfidence.
+We use Bayes-TrEx to study classifiers trained on CLEVR, MNIST, and Fashion-MNIST, and we show that this framework enables more flexible holistic model analysis than just inspecting the test set.
+Code is available at [https://github.com/serenabooth/Bayes-TrEx](https://github.com/serenabooth/Bayes-TrEx).

-## Method Overview: A Corgi/Bread Classification Task
+## Method Overview: Analyzing a Corgi/Bread Classifier

 <p align="center">
   <img src="./Images/level_set_overview.svg" alt="A visual overview of the main ideas behind Bayes-TrEx, showing a decision surface for a Corgi/Bread classifier and the associated level set slices.">